 Our listening filters give each one of us a unique view of the world around us.
 These filters are almost like glasses through which we view the world.
 We put on our black glasses, and then complain the world around us is black.
 Not only that, we argue and fight with others wearing red glasses that the world is black and not red.
 Sounds silly, isn’t it!
 Yet we all do it.

 What can we do about them?

-Every decision we make, whether it is trivial or a life changing one, depends on how we assess the situation.
+Every decision we make, whether it is trivial or a life-changing one, depends on how we assess the situation.
 Our listening filters help us create this assessment, which in turn limits the options in front of us.
 If two people act differently in the same situation, the difference is in their assessment of it.
 Reality is the shaky foundation on which we all rest our decisions.

-As you read this article, and understand it through your own filters, don’t be led to believe that there is something wrong with having them.
-Instead, they are very useful in giving us a set of options in each situation which help us navigate through life.
+As you read this article and understand it through your own filters, don’t be led to believe that there is something wrong with having them.
+Instead, they are very useful in giving us a set of options in each situation that help us navigate through life.
 However, we are normally blind to the fact that these filters give us our perspective of life in each moment.
 If more aware, we are likely to understand how others see things differently.

 Knowing that others may see the same situation differently can help us stay humble in challenging times.
 Being aware that our listening filters limit our available options can give us a big picture view and bring a smile on our face in stressful situations.
-In doing so, we don’t have to throw away our coloured glasses through which we view the world, we just have to be aware of them.
+In doing so, we don’t have to throw away our colored glasses through which we view the world, we just have to be aware of them.
 And perhaps, try different ones for a while.

 Making an attempt to sincerely view a situation from the other person’s point of view is what Real Listening is all about.
 If we can do so, we will make our conversations a bit more constructive, our days a bit more fun, and our relationships a bit more meaningful.